The Maryland Main Street Program

 The Promotion Committee works on marketing the traditional commercial district’s assets to customers, potential investors, new businesses, local citizens and visitors.

-Promotion Meetings: 2nd Tuesday of each month, at 7 pm at the DSC Office.
+Promotion Meetings: 2nd Tuesday of each month, at 7 pm (location available on Facebook).

 The Economic Development Committee works to strengthen the district’s existing economic base while finding ways to expand it to meet new opportunities and challenges from outlying development.